Can we lose our salvation if we commit another sin?

 We know that whoever is born of God does not sin; but he who has been born of God keeps himself, and the wicked one does not touch him.

-We tend to tell ourselves that there is no sin in us, but the reality is that we are still in a fallen world, and our body is weak, as also expressed by the apostle John;
+It is common to believe that once we are saved there is no struggle with sin, but the reality is that we still live in a fallen world, and our bodies are weak.

 1 John 1:8 (NKJV)